 Under The Red Verandah

 Before becoming the home of this quirky café in 1997, Under The Red Verandah’s building had changed many times and had been several different businesses, including a butchery, bakery and deli.
-Since then, the building had been recognised as a distinctive landmark, thanks to its bright and distinguishable red verandah, until the devastating earthquake in February 2011, which left the building needing to be demolished.
+Since then, the building was recognised as a distinctive landmark, thanks to its bright and distinguishable red verandah.
+This was until the devastating earthquake in February 2011, which left the building needing to be demolished.
 Thankfully, the owners of this café were able to move into a cottage nearby, and restore it with the iconic red verandah.
-It remains a fantastic meeting point, with great coffee, amazing food, and fresh bread, pies and cakes, which are all baked on the premises.
+It remains a fantastic meeting point, with great coffee, amazing food, and fresh bread

+This Christchurch establishment has been here since 2010, and even the earthquake couldn’t persuade it to move.
 Located in Christchurch’s CBD, not far from the beautiful Christchurch Botanic Gardens, is Vic’s Cafe, a modern, cosmopolitan café whose décor is an exuberant mix of styles, making it a great find for a late breakfast.
 After being the multiple gold winner of the ‘Best Bread’

 award from the New Zealand Bakery of the Year competition

 , Vic’s Café also makes some of the best coffee in the city, using fresh C4 beans delivered daily to ensure only the best quality.